mongodb-industry-solutions/Digital-Underwriting-Usage-Based-Insurance/CalculatePremiumTrigger.md

 # Step 4: Setting up a "Calculate Premium" Trigger
-Everytime a new monthly summary is created an Atlas function called [“pipeline_unirest”](MaterializedViews/monthlyTrigger.js)will post the total distance and the baseline premium to Databricks for ML productions.
+Everytime a new monthly summary is created an Atlas function called [“pipeline_unirest”](MaterializedViews/monthlyTrigger.js) will post the total distance and the baseline premium to Databricks for ML productions.

 Let’s configure the trigger that does this!
 * Navigate to App Services and click on “Triggers”